 (4) Where the applicant for a licence or permit applies on behalf of a corporate body or firm the application shall contain the name of a natural person who, in respect of the premises named in the application, shall be responsible for carrying out the provisions of the Act and these regulations.

-(5) The Commissioner of Health may only grant an application and issue a licence or permit, or renew a licence or permit, if the application under this regulation is accompanied by the appropriate fee set out in Appendix G.
+(5) The CEO may only grant an application and issue a licence or permit, or renew a licence or permit, if the application under this regulation is accompanied by the appropriate fee set out in Appendix G.

 [Regulation 12 inserted in Gazette 19 Mar 1996 p.
-1219.]
+1219; amended in Gazette 15 Dec 2006 p.
+5630.]

 Division 2 — Needle and syringe programme